mustinky/mustinky/README.md

 # 🕵️‍♂️ Welcome to My GitHub Profile

 ## About Me
 Hello!
 I'm **Mustang N' Sally** (a.k.a.
-Mustinky on Discord), a dedicated **game hacker** and **security researcher** specializing in reverse engineering and vulnerability analysis.
-My work revolves around exploring, understanding, and uncovering security flaws in games to enhance and challenge existing systems.
+Mustinky on Discord), a passionate **game hacker** and **security enthusiast**.
+I focus on reverse engineering and vulnerability analysis, with a particular interest in exploring and uncovering security flaws in games.
+This is a hobby for me, and I’m constantly learning and improving my skills every day.
+I enjoy the challenge of diving into complex systems and figuring out how they work!

 ---